ddev/ddev.com/src/content/blog/ddev-backups.md

 We need a backup strategy for each of these.

-**First, do have a trusted local backup solution.** Time Machine on macOS can work wonderfully for many people, and there are lots of other solutions out there.
+**Choose a trusted local backup solution.** Time Machine on macOS can work wonderfully for many people, and there are lots of other solutions out there.
 However, databases have not traditionally been good with backups because they are often not consistent during the backup process, so we need to do something different with them.

-**Second, my general strategy is to try not to rely on my local computer anyway.** I try to push code and config to my Git provider (GitHub, GitLab, etc.) and make sure I know how to recreate user-generated files.
+**But try not to rely on the local computer anyway.** I try to push code and config to my Git provider (GitHub, GitLab, etc.) and make sure I know how to recreate any user-generated files.
 Make sure your database contents are accessible from upstream sources like production, or keep good snapshots or exports.

 **Databases** need an extra step for safety.
 In general, don't do work on a database that cannot be recreated by code (with migrations, for example).
 But most of us want to have a database quickly available as a good place to start from.
 Since databases are typically in a binary format that can't reliably be backed up, we need a good way to make a copy.
 DDEV has two great ways to turn databases into files, `ddev snapshot` and `ddev export-db`.